UoB-HPC/SimEng/docs/sphinx/index.rst

 Release
 -------

+Currently, SimEng is still in its alpha version (1.0.0-alpha) which can be found `here<>`_.
+The file RELEASE_NOTES.txt, found in the root of the project, explains the status of the project at that release along with relevant information from the SimEng development team.

-SimEng is planned for open-source release during summer 2021 under an `Apache 2.0 <https://www.apache.org/licenses/LICENSE-2.0>`_ license.
+SimEng is release under an `Apache 2.0 <https://www.apache.org/licenses/LICENSE-2.0>`_ license.

 External project usage